 Smart home technology is changing the way realtors sell property, with new benefits such as micro-climate control, IoT lighting, connected link sensors, and more.
 You can read more about some of the best home automation tech to watch in 2017 here.

-However, that’s not the only thing changing real estate.
+However, that’s not the only thing changing in the real estate industry.
 New methods and new applications using disruptive technology are changing the way we view real estate purchases and even sharing.

 For example, James Altucher, in his book, Choose Yourself, paints a picture of a freelance world where people choose their own businesses and their own schedules by absolute necessity of the economy.
 This change opens a door for a huge increase in office sharing and the companies who can support this need.
 (By the way, this is a great book that's only 99 cents on Kindle right now, free to rent for Prime users, and is worth every page.
 You can check it out here.
 This is not an affiliate link.)